Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_installation_and_setup.rst

 relate to Pickit communication:

 -  **Pickit application files.**
-   These are example programs that illustrate how to perform typical Pickit operations, like robot-camera calibration or object detection for pick and place.These are located in :guilabel:`R1` > :guilabel:`Progran` > :guilabel:`Pickit`.
+   These are example programs that illustrate how to perform typical Pickit operations, like robot-camera calibration or object detection for pick and place.These are located in :guilabel:`R1` > :guilabel:`Program` > :guilabel:`Pickit`.
 -  **Pickit interface files.**
    These are internal files that expose the high-level functions used by the application files, and manage low-level communication with the Pickit system.
 These files are not meant for editing and are located in :guilabel:`R1` > :guilabel:`TP` > :guilabel:`Connect` > :guilabel:`Pickit`.